PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 20:14:32
+Last updated: 2024-04-02 20:15:40
-Random Quote: Ignorance and bungling with love are better than wisdom and skill without. - Henry David Thoreau
+Random Quote: Beware of false knowledge; it is more dangerous than ignorance. - Bernard Shaw